API Connection

 • In Subscribe mode, it acts as an event subscriber (or consumer): it connects to a broker and continues consuming events as long as the connection is open.

-In other words, to send requests and get responses in ReadyAPI, you must take two test steps: the first one sends requests as a publisher, the second one gets responses as a subscriber.
+In other words, to send requests and get responses in ReadyAPI, you must take two test steps: the first one sends requests as a publisher, and the second one gets responses as a subscriber.

 For more information on Kafka support, see Kafka Testing.